 Daly recommends you consider a variety of other factors in determining the optimized time to apply winterizer.
 “The condition of the lawn is one factor to consider.
 Knowing the lawn’s soil composition and the condition is a big factor.
 This is one of the reasons why we assign our Perma-Green technicians to each customer’s lawn.
 Besides accountability, our techs know the homeowner’s lawn condition, soil composition, and other factors that need to be considered when determining the best ratios”.

 According to Daly, “Perma-Green typically applies winterizer fertilizer about four to five weeks after the application of the fall fertilizer.
 This usually occurs at some point in October or November, but factors need to be considered in determining the optimal time.
 At this optimized time, the new (but empty) roots have developed and the ground is close to freezing.
 Winterizer contains high levels of nitrogen to promote the build-up and storage of carbohydrates before the ground freezes.
-This nitrogen is on reserve during winter months, ready to go when the soil thaws and spring growing season begins.
+This nitrogen is on reserve during the winter months, ready to go when the soil thaws and the spring growing season begins.
 Winterizer fertilizer also contains more potassium than regular fertilizer.
 The potassium is used to boost the grass’s tolerance to freezing temperatures and enhance the root systems”.

 Winterizer fertilizer also feeds the grass throughout the winter.
 It even helps keep your grass healthy.
 You’ll also notice your yard will look much greener during the winter months.
 When the right amount of winterizer fertilizer is applied at the right time, your grass will look amazing when spring rolls around.
 In addition to improving how green your grass looks in winter and spring, the stored nutrients contribute to much faster growth in early spring.